jpschew/GA-Capstone-Project-DSI24/Capstone-Project/README.md

 The soccer-dataset in the dataset folder contains 100 players each with 20 images.
 These images are then splitted into the training, validation and test dataset ith ratio of 7:2:1 and then followed by image augmentation to expand the size of the dataset.
 Before feeding the images into the model for training, pre-processing of the images to crop the faces were then saved in a separate folder called processed-dataset which will be used to feed into the model for training, validation and evaluation purposes.

+An exmaple of image augmentation is shown below:

 ![Example of Image Augmentation:](./image-augmentation.png "image augmentation")